EMBRYOPSIDA Pirani & Prado

 Note: In all node characterizations, boldface denotes a possible apomorphy, (....) denotes a feature the exact status of which in the clade is uncertain, [....] includes explanatory material; other text lists features found pretty much throughout the clade.
 Note that the precise node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
 This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
 Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).

 Evolution: Divergence & Distribution.
-Geraniales are poorly understood, and although a smallish group, they are morphologically quite heterogeneous, which, coupled with lingering uncertainty over their exact phylogenetic position and internal relationships, makes thinking of apomorphies difficult (Kubitzki 2006a).
+Geraniales are poorly understood, and although a smallish group, they are morphologically quite heterogeneous, which, coupled with lingering uncertainty over their exact phylogenetic position, makes thinking of apomorphies difficult (Kubitzki 2006a).
 Palazzesi et al. (2012) discuss the evolution of the whole group in some detail, but Sytsma et al. (2014) should be consulted fot a reanalysis of their data, which yielded a number of different and mostly significantly older dates; adding rosid stem priors was a major cause of the differences.
-Jeiter et al. (2016) discuss the evolution of nectaries - there is a considerable variety in morphology - in Geraniales.
+Jeiter et al. (2017a) discuss the evolution of nectaries in Geraniales - they vary considerably in morphology.